 (i) Photographs A, B and C (Insert) were taken in three different types of settlement.
-For each photograph, state whether it was taken in a city, a town or a village, judging by
+For each photograph, state whether it was taken in a city, a town or a village, judging by the services shown.

-(ii) Use the information in Fig. 4 to explain what is meant by hierarchy of settlements and services .
-[4 (iii) Explain why people travel further for some shops and services than for others.
-[5]

-;) i ne building of new nousing, roads and services often results in urban sprawi.
+(ii) Use the information in Fig. 4 to explain what is meant by hierarchy of settlements and services. ..... ......[4] (iii) Explain why people travel further for some shops and services than for others. .....
+[5] (c) The building of new housing, roads and services often results in urban sprawl.

 Name an example of a town or city which you have studied where urban sprawl has taken place.
 Describe its effects on people and the natural environment.

-Name of town or city

-[7]

-[Total: 25 marks]